abhishekarya1/DSA-2k23/graphs.md

 - track and inc `sum` as sum of all edges of MST
 - `node = {wt, {node, parent}}` - node and parent pair is added to MST list on finding a min edge between them

-Since we're not marking nodes visited on touching from neighbour (as done in BFS) but rather on actually visiting, this may cause a case where a node is enqueued from multiple nodes.
-To mitigate this, upon visiting a node we check if it has already been visited and drop it in that case.
-Otherwise process its neighbours and enqueue its neighbours if they're not visited.
+Since we're not marking nodes visited on touching from neighbour (as done in BFS) but rather on actually visiting, this may cause a case where a node is enqueued multiple times from neighbouring nodes (e.g. three node cycle).
+This can happen even when we're checking for visited status before enqueuing (since marking is done later).
+To mitigate this, upon reaching a node we check if it has already been visited and drop it in that case, otherwise process its neighbours and enqueue its neighbours if they're not visited.